-Contract with the College
+Your Contract with the College

-- 1. As a student at the University of Oxford you must be a member both of the University and of one of its Colleges, Societies, or Permanent Private Halls. - 2.
-You will have two separate contracts: one with the University and one with Merton College ("the College"). - The purpose of this contract ("Contract") is to set out the contractual basis for your relationship with the College, and to draw your attention to key terms. - 4.
-Your Contract with the College is made up of: - a) The following: - i. the terms and conditions set out in this document: - ii. the College Handbook www.merton.ox.ac.uk/handbook; - iii. the accommodation contract; - iv. the letter ("Offer Letter") from the College making you an offer ("Offer") of a place; - b) The College Statutes and Bylaws, and rules, regulations and policies made under them (see clause 11 below) - 5.
-Your contractual relationship with the College will take effect from the date on which the College receives a copy signed by you of this Contract. - 6.
-Your Contract with the College is subject to the following: - a.
-The academic conditions set out in your Offer Letter; - b.
-The financial conditions set out in the Financial Declaration Form; - c.
-Satisfying any requirements imposed by any department or agency of the United Kingdom Government including (but not limited to) any visa requirement; - d.
-That any information submitted with or in relation to your application (whether to UCAS, the University, or the College) is true, genuine, accurate, and complete and does not omit any information you have been asked to provide. - 7.
-Breach of any condition has the following consequences: - If the breach is discovered once you have accepted your Offer but before you have been admitted to the College under College Bylaw V.2, your Contract with the College may be terminated at the College's discretion; or - b.
-If the breach is discovered after you have been admitted to the College, disciplinary proceedings may be brought against you under Bylaw XI B and for these purposes the College shall be at liberty to treat the breach as having continued until discovery.
+- 4. Your Contract ("Contract") with the College is made up of: - a) The following: - i. the terms and conditions set out in this document; - ii. the College Handbook www.merton.ox.ac.uk/handbook; - iii. the Accommodation Licence Agreement; - iv. the letter ("Offer Letter") from the College making you an offer ("Offer") of a place; - b) The College Statutes and Bylaws, and rules, regulations and policies made under them (see clause 13 below) - 5.
+It is a condition precedent to your Contract with the College (i.e. a necessary requirement for your Contract to be binding on the College) that you satisfy the financial conditions set out in the Financial Declaration Form. - 6.
+It is a condition precedent to your Contract with the College (i.e. a necessary requirement for your Contract to be binding on the College) that you satisfy any academic conditions set out in your Offer Letter. - 7.
+Subject to clause 5 and clause 6, your Contract with the College will take effect from the date on which the College receives a copy signed by you of this document.
+This is the date at which your acceptance of the terms set out here, and those incorporated by reference through clause 4 above, will be treated as communicated to College. - 8.
+You are responsible for satisfying any requirements imposed by any department or agency of the United Kingdom Government in connection with your studies, including (but not limited to) any visa requirement.
+It is a condition of your Contract that you obtain any visa or immigration permission that the UK Government requires in

+- connection with the taking up of your Offer, and hold such a visa or permission for the duration of your studies in the College.
+For the avoidance of doubt, this means that the College is entitled without more to terminate your Contract if you do not obtain, or at some point during your studies in the College lose, any required visa or immigration permission. - 9.
+You guarantee that any information submitted with or in relation to your application (whether to UCAS, the University or the College) is true, genuine, accurate, and complete and does not omit any information you have been asked to provide.
+If a breach of this term is discovered after you have communicated your acceptance to College (see Clause 7) but before you have been admitted to the College your Contract with the College may be terminated at the College's discretion. - 10.
+If a breach of this term is discovered after you have been admitted to the College, disciplinary proceedings may be brought against you, and for these purposes the College shall be at liberty to treat the breach as having continued until discovery.
 This may result in sanctions including expulsion.